 Given the economic benefit of standards, most countries want to assure that the standards process does not harm their industry and, if possible, boosts it.
-An important early step to adapt the world's standards system to global trade was the Technical Barriers to Trade Agreement (TBTA) [12], concluded during the 1994 Uruguay round of multilateral trade negotiations under the auspices of the World Trade Organization (WTO).
+An important early step to adapt the world's standards system to global trade was the Technical Barriers to Trade Agreement (TBTA) [14], concluded during the 1994 Uruguay round of multilateral trade negotiations under the auspices of the World Trade Organization (WTO).
 A specific motivation for that agreement was to "encourage the development of... international standards... systems."
 Sections 2.4 and 2.6 impact government relationships with standards organizations.
-In Section 2.4, signatories agreed to use international standards as the basis for regulations whenever possible.
+In Section 2.4, signatories-national governments-agreed to use international standards as the basis for regulations whenever possible.
 As detailed in Section 2.6, the WTO signatories have also agreed to become participants in the preparation of international standards by "appropriate international standardizing bodies."
 This last term was undefined.
 Many organizations have defensible claims to be appropriate international standardizing bodies for various industries, technologies, or classes of products or processes.
+Annex 3 of the TBTA [15] establishes process attributes for use by national and regional standards developing organizations in the development of sound and fair standards.
+These attributes, including consensus, openness, and transparency, are further detailed in Annex 4 of the TBTA Second Triennial Review [16], which references transparency, openness, impartiality, consensus, effectiveness, relevance, and coherence as the hallmarks of effective international standards development.
+These attributes are process-oriented rather than outcome-oriented.
+As global standardization matures, outcome rather than process may be recognized as the more effective gauge of standardization.